alan191006/torch_activation/README.md

 # PyTorch Activations

-PyTorch Activations is a comprehensive collection of activation functions for the PyTorch library.
+PyTorch Activations is a collection of activation functions for the PyTorch library.
 This project aims to provide an easy-to-use solution for experimenting with different activation functions or simply adding variety to your models.

 ## Installation